OUIsolutions/Oui-Standards-Guides/README.md

 ## License

-This documentation and all associated content are released into the **public domain** under the Unlicense.
-This means you are free to use, modify, distribute, and build upon this work for any purpose, commercial or non-commercial, without any restrictions or requirements for attribution.
+This project is licensed under the **MIT License**.
+You are free to use, modify, distribute, and build upon this work for any purpose, commercial or non-commercial, provided that the original copyright notice and license terms are included.

-For detailed information, please refer to the [LICENSE](LICENSE) file or visit [unlicense.org](https://unlicense.org).
+For detailed information, please refer to the [LICENSE](LICENSE) file.

 ---